Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

-This paper propose a multi-task curriculum transfer network to handle the issue on the lack of manually labelled training data.
-As shown in Fig. \ref{DeepAlgorithms-MTCT}, their algorithm mainly contain multi-task network and curriculum transfer learning.
+This paper proposes a multi-task curriculum transfer network to handle the issue of the lack of manually labeled training data.
+As shown in Fig. \ref{DeepAlgorithms-MTCT}, their algorithm mainly contains multi-task network and curriculum transfer learning.

-For the multi-task network, they adopt five stacked Network-In-Network (NIN) convolutional units \cite{lin2013networkNIN} and $N$ parallel branches, with each branch representing a three layers of fully connected sub-network for modelling one of the $N$ attributes respectively.
+For the multi-task network, they adopt five stacked Network-In-Network (NIN) convolutional units \cite{lin2013networkNIN} and $N$ parallel branches, with each branch representing three layers of fully connected sub-network for modeling one of the $N$ attributes respectively.
 The Softmax loss function is adopted for the model training.

-Inspired by cognitive studies that suggest a better learning strategy adopted by human and animals is to start with learning easier tasks before gradually increasing the difficulties of the tasks, rather than to blindly learn randomly organised tasks.
-Therefore, they adopt curriculum transfer learning strategy for clothing attribute modelling.
-Specifically, it is consisted of two main stages.
+Inspired by cognitive studies that suggest a better learning strategy adopted by humans and animals is to start with learning easier tasks before gradually increasing the difficulties of the tasks, rather than blindly learning randomly organized tasks.
+Therefore, they adopt a curriculum transfer learning strategy for clothing attribute modeling.
+Specifically, it consists of two main stages.
 In the first stage, they use the clean (\emph{i.e.} easier) source images and their attribute labels to train the model.
-In the second stage, they embedding cross-domain image pair information and simultaneously appending harder target images into the model training process to capture harder cross-domain knowledge.
-They adopt t-STE (t-distribution stochastic triplet embedding) loss function to train the network which can be described as:
+In the second stage, they embed cross-domain image pair information and simultaneously appended harder target images into the model training process to capture harder cross-domain knowledge.
+They adopt the t-STE (t-distribution stochastic triplet embedding) loss function to train the network which can be described as: